CZ-NIC/knot/doc/operation.rst

 zone transfer, or via the control interface.
 The user might have filled the zone contents initially from a zone file by setting :ref:`zone_zonefile-load` to `whole` temporarily.
-It's also a good setup for slaves.
+It's also a good setup for secondary servers.
 Anyway, it's recommended to carefully tune the journal-size-related options to avoid surprises like the journal getting full.

 Example 3